reddustbuchi/ee.ylss/README.md

 <img src="https://raw.githubusercontent.com/rytsikau/ee.ylss/master/ee.ylss_screenshot.png">

 ## Quick Start
-1. Unzip downloaded archive
+1. Unpack the downloaded archive
-2. Open *ee.ylss.ini* in a text editor, and fill it in according to an existing sample.
-Minimum required information - YouTube stream URL and at least one time interval
+2. Open *ee.ylss.ini* in a text editor and fill in according to the existing sample.
+The minimum information required is the YouTube stream URL and at least one time interval
-3. After the ini file is saved, run *ee.ylss.exe*
+3. Save the ini file and run *ee.ylss.exe*

 ## Usage information
-* Ini-file can be specified as argument when starting the program:
+* Ini file can be specified as an argument when starting the program:
 ```
 "c:\path\to\ee.ylss.exe" "c:\path\to\optional\file.ini"
 ```
-* Number of intervals is limited to 10
+* The number of intervals is limited to 10
-* Maximum interval length is limited to 60 minutes
+* The maximum interval length is limited to 60 minutes
-* Stream is saved with maximum available quality
+* The stream is saved with the highest available quality
+* Time intervals are calculated based on local computer time
-* Live stream interruptions (on the side of the streamer) can lead to a shift in the estimated time.
-For example, if the stream was interrupted for 1 hour, in this case 12-hour-old frames will be displayed as 11-hour-old
+* Live stream interruptions (streamer side) may cause a shift in estimated time.
+For example, if the stream was interrupted for 1 hour, then 12-hour frames will be displayed as 11-hour frames.

 ## Requirements
 * FFmpeg executable library